Shop-specific acts of sustainability per category:

 K-Citymarket

-You can recycle old ink cartridges, batteries, small household appliances (WEEE) and lightbulbs at K-Citymarket.
+You can recycle old ink cartridges, batteries, small household appliances (e-waste) and lightbulbs at K-Citymarket.

 Silmäasema